Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 A first year course that is listed by a department offering a module as a requirement for admission to the module.
 For admission to an Honours Specialization module or Double Major modules in an Honours Bachelor degree, at least 3.0 courses will be considered principal courses.

-Prerequisite(s): Enrolment in Year 1 of the Western Integrated Science program.
+Prerequisite(s): Enrolment in Year 1 or Year 2 in the Faculty of Science.

 An exploration of socio-scientific issues facing humanity, including climate change, food availability, energy/water supply, and biodiversity loss.
 The interdisciplinary nature and interconnectivity of these issues will be discussed.
 Students will access the scientific literature and government reports, critically evaluate the data presented and use it to develop cogent arguments.

-An examination of the properties and applications of materials that are important to modern society.
-This includes both natural materials and synthetics including alloys, polymer/nanoparticle composites and optical and electronic materials.
-Team-based projects will investigate a problem related to the development, manufacture or analysis of a new material or biomaterial.
+An examination of properties and applications of materials that are important to modern society.
+This includes both natural and synthetic materials such as alloys, polymer/nanoparticle composites and optical and electronic materials.
+Team-based projects will investigate a problem related to the development, manufacture, or analysis of a new material or biomaterial.

 Make an impact in your community through this experiential learning course.
 Engage with a local company or non-profit organization to advance scientific literacy and help them address scientific problems.
 Mentor and inspire newer undergraduates.
 Examine the impact of science in communities across the globe.
 Construct evidence-based responses to scientific issues.

-Prerequisite(s): Enrolment in Year 3 of the Western Integrated Science program.
+Prerequisite(s): Enrolment in Year 3 or Year 4 in the Faculty of Science.

 Extra Information: 2 lecture hours/week, 2 tutorial hours/week.